 Thoracolumbar Disc Disease

 Diagnosis of disc disease is rarely possible using X-rays alone.
 Many dogs, even those without clinical signs, have changes on X-ray that suggest disc degeneration.
-Definitive diagnosis therefore requires either [intlink id=”1503″ type=”post”]myelography, CT or MRI[/intlink].
+Definitive diagnosis, therefore, requires either myelography, CT or MRI.
 Myelography used to be the standard diagnostic technique but this is an invasive test requiring the injection of a contrast agent around the spinal cord.
-Myelography has been superceded by either CT or MRI where available, as these newer tests are non-invasive and also very accurate at identifying herniated disc material.
+Myelography has been superseded by either CT or MRI where available, as these newer tests are non-invasive and also very accurate at identifying herniated disc material.

 Figure 7-1: CT scans made at of level of the end of the rib cage.
 A: A normal dog to show the spinal cord surrounded by fat and bone (arrow).
 B: A dog with a large disc extrusion (arrowhead).

 Figure 7-2: Longitudinal (also termed sagittal) MRI of a dog with a large disc extrusion that is evident as a dark mass (indicated by the white arrowhead) situated just in front of the last rib.
 The spinal cord is shown as the medium dark band extending the length of the image (indicated by the *).